Quijano, Moriarty, Mainor, Coutinho and Mosquera Measure is Named after NJ Residents Killed & Injured by Drivers Using Cell Phones

 “If you’re driving, updating your Facebook status or checking in on Foursquare can wait.
 Distracted driving is irresponsible and can have devastating consequences,” said Mainor (D-Hudson).
 “To those individuals who think they can maneuver a car just fine while using their cell phones, I ask them to think about the Kulesh, Kubert and Bolis families and reconsider.”

-“No phone call is important enough to risk injuring or worse taking a life.
+“No phone call is important enough to risk injuring, or worse, taking a life.
 If it is, then find a safe spot on the road and pull over,” said Mosquera (D-Camden/Gloucester).
 “People who insist on using their cell phones while driving are a menace on the road.
-I hope this bill will force drivers to think twice before they decide to tinker with their cell phones while behind the wheel.”
+I hope this law will force drivers to think twice before they decide to tinker with their cell phones while behind the wheel.”